gurlal9646/Foodonwheels_humber/README.md

 -	Dashboard: List of Outlets, Short description, Outlet names, Location, List of recommended food items
 -	Outlet detail page: List of menus, Categories, Full description, Ratings & Reviews
 -	Cart:- Shows all items that a customer has added to the cart for ordering food.
--	Payment Methods: Allows a customer to pay for the ordered items via various methods easily and securely.
---	List added cards
-b.
-Add new card
-c.
-Cash on delivery
+-	Payment Methods: List added cards, Add new card, Cash on delivery
-9. Orders history:- To track past orders and purchases.
+- Orders history:- To track past orders and purchases.
-10. Order details:- Provides summary information on the order, the order timeline.
+-	Order details:- Provides summary information on the order, the order timeline.
-11. Support Contacts :- Allows customer to contact the support team.
+-	Support Contacts :- Allows customer to contact the support team.
-12. FAQs :- This page saves hours worth of sales calls by listing common questions people usually askes about products and services.
+-	FAQs :- This page saves hours worth of sales calls by listing common questions people usually askes about products and services.
-13. Notifications :Timely updates that encourages users engagement.
+-	Notifications :Timely updates that encourages users engagement.
-14. Coupons:- Offering discounts to boost the business.
+-	Coupons:- Offering discounts to boost the business.
-15. About:- Will provide information to visitors about what do the company do.
+-	About:- Will provide information to visitors about what do the company do.
-16. Favorites:- Will help user to save information abut their favorite food items and outlets.
+-	Favorites:- Will help user to save information abut their favorite food items and outlets.
-17. Settings
-a.
-Update your profile
-b.
-Change password
-c.
-Delete account
+-	Settings: Update your profile, Change password, Delete account